309thEDDGE/opal-ops/README.md

     **Deployment name:**

-        what ever you choose to call your local depolyment.
-This could be cui, deploy, test, etc. (ex. deploy) **Localhost deployment (y/n)?**
+        what ever you choose to call your local depolyment. (ex. deploy) **Localhost deployment (y/n)?**

         n